lino-framework/lino/docs/specs/tickets.rst

 =========

 Every site can have its list of "interests".
 That is a list of the products that are being used on that site.
+They will get notified about changes in these products even when they did not report the ticket.

 >>> welket = tickets.Site.objects.get(name="welket")
 >>> rt.show(tickets.InterestsBySite, welket)